 Moreover, it is a fairly simple concept that can be explained by a single blog post, which I hope to do here.

 In short, a zone is an area of land in which it is better to plan to build certain installations and avoid inefficient design.
 Zone planning thus allows us to make the best use of our resources and maximize yields.

-Land-use zone planning involves starting from a central point in space, most often the designer’s residence or workplace (or the client’s), and then using relative location to designate concentric zones of energy input, activity, and intervention as necessary for the types of buildings, plants, animals, and other elements that are most suited to the particular zone.
+Land-use zone planning involves starting from a central point in space (most often the designer’s residence or workplace or the client’s), and using relative location to designate concentric zones of energy input, activity, and intervention as necessary for the types of buildings, plants, animals, and other elements most suited to the particular zone.

 In Permaculture design terminology, zones are typically labelled with the numbers 0 through 5, with certain teachers including a ‘zone 00’ to refer to the designer’s own mindset, experience, and practice.